prettier/plugin-ruby/README.md

 [![Build Status](https://travis-ci.org/kddeisz/prettier-ruby.svg?branch=master)](https://travis-ci.org/kddeisz/prettier-ruby)
 [![NPM Version](https://img.shields.io/npm/v/prettier-plugin-ruby.svg)](https://www.npmjs.com/package/prettier-plugin-ruby)

-This is a [prettier](https://prettier.io/) plugin for the Ruby programming language.
-Under the hood it uses Ruby's own `ripper` library which allows this package to maintain parity with the existing Ruby parser.
+`prettier-ruby` is a [prettier](https://prettier.io/) plugin for the Ruby programming language. `prettier` is an opinionated code formatter that supports multiple languages and integrates with most editors.
+The idea is to eliminate discussions of style in code review and allow developers to get back to thinking about code design instead.

-`prettier-ruby` supports Ruby versions `2.5`, `2.6`, and `trunk`.
+Under the hood `prettier-ruby` uses Ruby's own `ripper` library which allows this package to maintain parity with the existing Ruby parser. `prettier-ruby` supports Ruby versions `2.5`, `2.6`, and `trunk`.

 ## Getting started